chiragagarwal-j/SpringBootAssignments/Scheduled Post Feature/learningSpring/Documentation/Scheduling Posts.md

-If you don't want to schedule a post, you can simply disregard the date and time option and proceed with publishing your post.
+If you don't wish to schedule a post, you can simply disregard the date and time option and proceed with publishing the post.

+# How to delete scheduled post?

+After logging into your forum and entering the post details page, then click on **date and time** prompt and set the date and time you wish to delete your post.

+If you don't wish to schedule for deleting the post, you can simply disregard the date and time option and proceed with deleting the post.